graphql/graphql-spec/spec/Section 6 -- Execution.md

 tracked, and this is used when determining when to execute and deliver defered fields and streamed list items.

-In an operation that does not utilise the `@stream` and `@defer` directives, there will only be a single delivery group, the _root delivery group_, and all fields will belong to it.
+In an operation that does not utilise the `@defer` directive, there will only be a single delivery group, the _root delivery group_, and all fields will belong to it.

 ### Incremental Event Stream